 Working at a hostel will help you save money on the road, give you a place to sleep, open you up to a whole world of how to sustain travel long-term, and give you tons of connections and opportunities in the process.

-Because I have experience working in hostels!
-In fact, my first experience with hostel work was back in 2017 when I was backpacking Europe as a cook and tour guide in Granada, Spain.
-That experience opened me up to a ton of working abroad possibilities and gave me valuable insight into the lifestyle of working hostel jobs.
+My first experience with hostel work was back in 2017 when I was backpacking Europe as a cook and tour guide in Granada, Spain.
+My hostel work experience opened me up to a ton of working abroad possibilities and gave me valuable insight into the lifestyle of working in a hostel.

 Disclosure: If you buy something through links on this page, this independent travel blog may earn a small affiliate commission at no extra cost to you.
 Thank you for supporting our travels so we can bring you more guides!